Cincinnati Schools with Community Counseling Programs

 School Facts: At a Glance

 Master's degree students seeking to prepare for a career in community counseling should consider all facts about a school before making a final decision.
 Read below to get an idea of this school's student population, campus setting, tuition costs and acceptance and retention rates.

 |Campus Setting||Large city|

 Xavier University is the only accredited 4-year school offering a community counseling degree program in Cincinnati.
-Xavier enrolls over 6,500 students in three colleges.
+Xavier enrolls over 6,500 students and offers over 90 undergraduate degree programs.
 This private, not-for-profit university provides a master's degree in community counseling through its College of Social Sciences, Health and Education.

-Admission to the community counseling master's degree program requires a bachelor's degree and a strong academic background.
+Admission to the clinical mental health counseling master's degree program requires a bachelor's degree and a strong academic background.
 The master's program consists of coursework and a clinical internship.
-Students in the M.A. in Community Counseling program do not produce a master's thesis, but are evaluated throughout the program by faculty and internship supervisors to ensure academic progress.
+Students in the M.A. in Clinical Mental Health Counseling program do not produce a master's thesis, but are evaluated throughout the program by faculty and internship supervisors to ensure academic progress.

 Students start the community counseling graduate degree program with introductory courses in counseling theories and techniques, group and career counseling and human development.
 Intermediate courses cover ethics, research methods, assessment and cross-cultural practice.
 Students also take courses in community and crisis counseling at the intermediate level.
 Advanced course topics include psychotherapy, supervision, direct clinical work, abnormal behavior, psychological diagnoses and psychological intervention.